When Grandparents Raise Their Grandchildren

 Research explains how "grandfamilies" impact caregivers and kids.

 Posted September 11, 2017 | Reviewed by Gary Drevitch

 More children are living with their grandparents than ever before in contemporary society.
 This phenomenon leads to a complex set of issues and outcomes for grandparents and the children for whom they care.

 Researchers at the Bronfenbrenner Center for Translational Research are studying the well-being of children who live with their grandparents, and how these arrangements affect grandparents’ well-being.
 Rachel Dunifon, professor of Policy Analysis and Management at Cornell, co-authored a review article published in the Annals of the American Academy of Political and Social Science that delves into these questions.

 Most importantly, Dunifon and her team found that family structures are diverse, and the specifics matter.
 Children whose grandparents assume the role of raising them face vastly different challenges compared to children who live with their parents and grandparents in a “three-generational” home.

-Data show that about 2 percent of U.S. children are being raised by a grandparent with no parent in the household, referred to by Dunifon as “grandfamilies.”
-Most often, parents voluntarily give up custody to the grandparent for a variety of reasons including substance use, abuse and neglect, incarceration, mental health problems, death and becoming a parent at a young age.
+Data show that about 2 percent of U.S. children are being raised by a grandparent with no parent in the household, referred to as “grandfamilies.”
+Most often, parents voluntarily give up custody to the grandparent for a variety of reasons including substance use, abuse and neglect, incarceration, mental health problems, death, and becoming a parent at a young age.

 Children raised by grandparents are more likely to experience challenges as well.
 Because they are often living in an unofficial arrangement, they are less likely to qualify for social services.
 And they are more likely to experience emotional and behavioral problems.